-For the most part, that’s the basic steps needed for creating your course.
-I’m pretty confident that you’ll figure out the rest from here.
+For the most part, these are the basic steps needed for creating your course.
+I'm pretty confident that you'll figure out the rest from here.

 I want to talk, very briefly, about theme customization.
 You have to remember that LearnDash is not a theme.
 You will need a WordPress site with a theme already added.
 That said, you always want to customize the course components and elements to match your theme without hacking any code, and that can be a bit tricky.

 Since I use Oxygen Builder to build out and customize my theme from scratch, LearnDash works flawlessly with this.
 I am able to create a custom stylesheet and add all the customizations in that style sheet for the course, including buttons, links, backgrounds, colors, etc.